 A lawyer with a degree in economics, Mr Duque represents many Colombian voters who were outraged by concessions given to the former rebels, including reduced sentences for those who confessed to their crimes.

-He will succeed Mr Santos on August 7, a few days after his 42nd birthday.
+He was inaugurated a few days after his 42nd birthday.

 Colombian journalists have for decades faced intimidation from rebel groups, drug traffickers and paramilitaries.

 Peace accords were signed in 2017, but threats against the media remain, says Reporters Without Borders.